 Poor performance has a significant effect on conversion and page views.

-A one-second delay in load time leads to a 7% drop in conversion and an 11% fewer page views.
+According to Loadstorm, a one-second delay in load time leads to a 7% drop in conversion and an 11% fewer page views.
 A staggering 1 in 4 people will abandon a page that takes longer than 4 seconds to load.
 What is more, things are even worse on mobile with 74% of users giving up if a page takes 5 seconds or more to load.
-(Source)

 Poor performance will also impact your search engine rankings, so undermining findability too.